 - In a small saucepan, combine the honey, brown sugar and oil.
 Cook and stir over low heat until sugar is dissolved.
 Remove from the heat; set aside.

 - Drain and discard marinade.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+Lightly oil the grill rack.
 Prepare grill for indirect heat using a drip pan.

-- Place pork over drip pan and grill, covered, over indirect medium-hot heat for 20-25 minutes or until a meat thermometer reads 160°, basting frequently with honey mixture.
+- Place pork over drip pan and grill, covered, over indirect medium-hot heat for 20-25 minutes or until a thermometer reads 160°, basting frequently with honey mixture.
 Let stand for 5 minutes before slicing.
-Yield: 2 servings.